George S. Pappagianis

-George S. Pappagianis was an American politician who served as the Attorney General of New Hampshire from 1967 to 1979.
-He was also the minority leader of the New Hampshire House of Representatives in the 1960s before he became attorney general.
+George S. Pappagianis was an American attorney and politician in New Hampshire.
+A Democrat, Pappagianis served as the Attorney General of New Hampshire from 1967 to 1979 under Governor John W. King.
+He previously served in the New Hampshire House of Representatives, where he served as minority leader in the 1960s.
+As Attorney General, he held unconstitutional the state's unconstitutional loyalty oath for public officials, state employes, and candidates for political office.